StefanosTouf/drone-template/README.md

 * `discord_notification`
   * `when`: sends the notification only on build success and failure.
   * `settings`: configures the discord channel to which the notification will be sent.
-These values are retrieved from secrets configured on the drone server.
+These values are retrieved from secrets configured on the Drone server.

 * `target`: this pipeline is ran on every pull request and any push to any branch other than master.